 Where to look in the ThreatModel: Go to page 139 [Appendix 1 – Prioritized list for control implementation].
 You will have a list of all the controls ordered by priority.
 It is risk-based, without the hassle to go through all the risks.
 We built this priority using our list of threats, the impact of the controls on the threats, and the effort it takes to implement the controls.

-What to do: review that you implemented the controls starting with the “Very High” priority (using the implementation column).
-Test your controls actually work (using the testing column).
-Note that some controls might not be relevant for your usage of the service, feel free to skip them.
+What to do: Review your controls, starting with the “Very High” priority (using the implementation column).
+Test your controls work (using the testing column).
+Feel free to skip controls not relevant to your usage of the service.

-Typically for: DevOps team, and/or not-too-sensitive workloads (or what I like to call it “if it gets owned, we will get a bad week, not a bad year”)
+Typically for: DevOps team and/or not-too-sensitive workloads (or what I like to call it “if it gets owned, we will have a bad week, not a bad year”)

 Where to look in the ThreatModel: Go to page 5 [Feature Classes].
-We call feature classes, the portion of the service you can enable (exposing you to risk on those APIs) while being able to disable the rest.
-You can then go deeper with each feature class page with its Data Flow Diagram, and its associated threats and controls.
+We call feature classes the portion of the service you can enable (exposing you to risk on those APIs) while being able to disable the rest.
+You can go deeper with each feature class page with its Data Flow Diagram and associated threats and controls.

 What to do: Identify the feature classes you intend to use during a threat modeling session with the DevOps team.
-Review each threat (at least Medium and above) and their mitigating controls.
-Decide what controls (or levels of mitigation impact) is required for each threat to satisfy your risk tolerance.
+Review each threat (at least Medium and above) and its mitigating controls.
+Decide what controls (or mitigation impact levels) are required for each threat to satisfy your risk tolerance.

-Typically for: Security Architect, and/or for sensitive workloads (typically having reputational risks or regulatory risks)
+Typically for: Security Architects and/or for sensitive workloads (typically having reputational risks or regulatory risks)

-3. Technology onboarding for large enterprises/agencies (if you are required to dive deep – or enjoying – like as if it were the Mariana Trench)
+3. Technology onboarding for large enterprises/agencies (if you are required (or enjoy diving deep as if it were the Mariana Trench)

 Where to look in the ThreatModel: Everywhere.
-Typically at this point, there is a decision from the enterprise/agency to use the service or not.
-We typically walk our customers through the relevant sections with our Cloud Threat Researchers.
+Typically, there is a decision from the enterprise/agency to use the service or not.
+We usually walk our customers through the relevant sections with our Cloud Threat Researchers.

-What to do: Once the whole document is reviewed, some of our customers decided not to use a service for the highest application criticality or block certain features (looking at you Torrent S3 Object); or to take an exception-based approach.
-For other cases, the service can progress to their internal next steps.
-For example, building infrastructure-as-code templates that application owners must use, or defining the use cases to configure as IOCIndicator of compromise events and in your CSPMCloud Security Posture Management (e.g. Config Rules).
+What to do: Review the whole document.
+After review, some of our customers decide not to use a service for their highest application criticality, block certain features (looking at you, Torrent S3 Object), or take an exception-based approach.
+For other cases, the service can progress to its internal next steps.
+For example, building infrastructure-as-code templates that application owners must use or defining the use cases to configure as IOCIndicator of compromise events and in your CSPMCloud Security Posture Management (e.g., Config Rules).

 Where to look in the ThreatModel: Go to page 132 [Compliance Mapping].
 You will find a mapping from S3 controls to PCI DSS v3.2.
 The document supports over 100 Compliance frameworks and standards using the Secure Control Framework.
-Our mappings are based on compliance requirements mapped to security objectives and their underlying security activities.
-The activities are prioritized using our risk-based approach anchored in identifying threats on the service.
+Our mappings are based on compliance requirements mapped to control objectives and their underlying controls.
+These underlying controls are prioritized using our risk-based approach anchored in identifying threats on the service.

 What to do: Review how you address the compliance requirements that you are subject to.
 Request evidence of the implementation and testing of the controls.
 Track the completion of any gaps.

-To be the last S3 security document we’ll ever need, there is a caveat: it needs to be updated (very) regularly, due to AWS rapid pace of innovation.
+To be the last S3 security document we’ll ever need, there is a caveat: it needs to be updated (very) regularly due to the rapid pace of AWS innovation.

-In the last year alone, we tracked and analyzed over 3,500 events from new features, changes, bugs, etc. New attack techniques are discovered regularly by our researchers, our customers or the community.
-For that reason, we will keep updating this ThreatModel for Amazon S3 on a regular basis, and welcome any contribution from the community.
+In 2021, we tracked and analyzed over 3,500 events from new features, changes, bugs, etc. New attack techniques are discovered regularly by our researchers, our customers, or the community.
+For that reason, we will update this ThreatModel for Amazon S3 regularly and welcome any contribution from the community.